Enjoy sex like you used to

 A throuple is a type of non-monogamous relationship.

-In a throuple, all three members are on equal footing — there’s no primary or secondary partner, no hierarchy.
+In a throuple, all three members are on equal footing — there’s no primary or secondary partner and no hierarchy.
 Each person shares an emotional connection with the other two, and in some cases, they may also have a sexual relationship.

 Just like any other relationship, throuples can involve different genders, sexual orientations, and unique dynamics.

-In some three-way relationships, all partners may agree to date or sleep with other people.
+In some three-way relationships, all partners may agree to date or have sex with other people.

 In some throuples, everyone is sexually involved with each.
 In others, not all members have sexual relationships.